Sweden does not finance terrorists, the country’s Prime Minister Magdalena Andersson claimed on Wednesday in response to Turkey’s accusations.

 On Wednesday, a Swedish delegation, together with diplomats from the other candidate country, Finland, began negotiations with the Turkish government in Ankara to address its concerns and thus persuade NATO members to support their applications.

-At the same time, the Swedish Prime Minister said at a press conference with European Council President Charles Michel in Stockholm that her country is discussing Turkey’s list of conditions and trying to “sort out some ambiguities” that could be seen in previous media reports and in various official statements.
+At the same time, the Swedish Prime Minister said at a press conference with the President of the European Council Charles Michel in Stockholm that her country is discussing Turkey’s list of conditions and trying “to sort out some ambiguitiesThis could be seen in previous media reports and in various official statements.
 However, some things are quite easy to clarify immediately, Andersson said.